 Oh yes.
 We can’t forget dessert.
 As varied as taste buds could be – whether it’s chocolate pie, pumpkin pie , apple pie all or berry pie – they have their stake in the famous Thanksgiving desert category, with only one clear winner in the end.

 Tradition holds the stakes when it comes to what’s served at Thanksgiving, and to be honest, a stressful day is tradition too.

 This year, let’s start a new tradition for a stress-free Thanksgiving.

-I’m guest posting at Keeper of the Home today, sharing a simple and frugal real food Thanksgiving menu.
-You can find that post here, but I didn’t want to leave you guys high and dry today, so I thought I’d include a bunch of tips to help you out on the big day. ## tips to be exact, plus a free download that includes the frugal meal plan, a shopping list and a detailed prep list so you are armed and ready for this Thanksgiving, sans the stress.
+I shared a simple and frugal real food Thanksgiving menu.
+You can find that post here, but I didn’t want to leave you guys high and dry today, so I thought I’d include 13 tips to help you out on the big day!

 13 Tips for a Stress-free Thanksgiving